cometa-rocks/cometa_documentation/cometa_features.md

 <img src="img\feature_screens\information_section.jpg" width="800px">

 #### Refer To Report
+Cometa will display a list of network responses within the step report while executing steps.
+This list will show which network responses were received during each step.
+Specifically, if an step that takes 2 seconds to execute, any network responses received during those 2 seconds will be stored alongside the step.

 In the OPTIONS section of the Step Report, you should find the following icon.

 > **Note:** In case of vulnerabilities, a red indicator will be shown otherwise, the color will be gray.

-1. This indicates that the network header has been recorded and does not have any vulnerabilities.
+1. This indicates that the network header has been recorded and does have vulnerabilities.

     <img width="300px" src="img\feature_screens\vulnerability_Indicator.jpg">
     <br><br>
-1. This indicates that the network header has been recorded and does have vulnerabilities.
+1. This indicates that the network header has been recorded and does not have vulnerabilities.

     <img width="300px" src="img\feature_screens\logging_Indicator.jpg">
     <br><br>